Best Online Ed.S. in Educational Leadership Rankings Methodology

 This Online Ed.S. in Educational Administration P-12 meets Mississippi state standards for advanced licensure as a P-12 administrator.
 USM recommends that out-of-state candidates read the section on Professional Licensure and then contact their state licensing board to ask about reciprocity.
 All applicants must have at least 3 years of PreK-12 teaching experience and hold a current educator license.
 Teachers from underrepresented groups are strongly encouraged to apply.

 A full list of Ed.S. courses can be found in the Graduate Bulletin.
 The core of the program focuses on building-level concerns, including public school finance, facilities, and law.
 But there are plenty of chances for field work.
-To satisfy licensure requirements, the curriculum features 2 practicums in Educational Administration and Supervision.
+To satisfy licensure requirements, the curriculum features 2 practicums.
 Students are expected to identify a mentor (Principal or Assistant Principal) for these experiences.
 You’ll even have the chance to take courses in educational research & statistics.

 Note: USM also offers an Online Ed.D. in Educational Administration P-12 that is backed by its membership in the Carnegie Project on the Education Doctorate (CPED).
 Many Ed.S. courses feature in this degree.